kwalczak80/Clonmel-Hiking-Club/README.md

 <hr>

 # **Languages Used**
-<p>The following languages have been used during design process:</p>
+<p>The following languages have been used during the website design process:</p>
 <ul>
 <li><a href="https://en.wikipedia.org/wiki/HTML5">HTML</a></li>
 <li><a href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets">CSS</a></li>